This post is also available in: hrvatski (Croatian)

 Pannonian Sea disappeared around 600 000 years ago, but its remnants are still visible in the region.
 Fossil and other geological clues are telling us the story of a long-lost sea that once occupied large parts of Central Europe.

 Although the Pannonian Sea disappeared around 600 000 years ago, it was not a short-lived sea.
 In fact, it lasted for about 10 million years (although, the sources on this duration differ – some claiming that the sea lasted for over 30 million years.
 The Pannonian sea existed during the Miocene and Pliocene eras.
-It was a relatively shallow sea whose depth never exceeded 1000 meters with the area of roughly 200,000 square kilometers.
-Pannonian sea went through three phases – from being a salty sea, turning to the brackish lake (once it lost its connection to much larger Paratethys Sea due to the uplift of the Carpathian Mountains) and finally ending up as a fresh-water swamp until it completely dried up and disappeared.
+It was a relatively shallow sea whose depth never exceeded 1000 meters with an area of roughly 200,000 square kilometers.
+Pannonian sea went through three phases – from being a salty sea, turning to the brackish lake (once it lost its connection to the much larger Paratethys Sea due to the uplift of the Carpathian Mountains) and finally ending up as a fresh-water swamp until it completely dried up and disappeared.

 Thanks to the varied conditions and changing salinity levels, remarkably endemic fauna developed in the Pannonian Sea.